-If the curriculum includes derivative works from TSPs copyrighted materials and is used 100% only with your own students or clients, that's OK.
+If the curriculum includes derivative works from TSP's copyrighted materials and is used 100% only with your own students or clients, that's permitted.
 That said, you are not permitted to use our name or any of our other trademarks or names of copyrighted products as the name of your curriculum.
-If your intention is to also share it with others (free, sold, published, etc.), do workshops about it, etc. that's not permitted unless TSP agrees by signed contract to become the publisher.
+If your intention is to also share it with others (free, sold, published, etc.), do workshops about it, etc., that's not permitted unless TSP agrees by signed contract to become the publisher.

-Our nonprofit/agency has created an after-school program built on Social Thinking/Superflex/Zones, etc. and we charge schools a fee to do this program at the school.
+Our nonprofit/agency has created an after-school program built on Social Thinking/Superflex/Zones, etc., and we charge schools a fee to do this program at the school.
 Is this OK?

-No; you're using our work in a commercial manner in a way that suggests you are licensed or affiliated with us to offer this program or service.
+No. You're using our work in a commercial manner in a way that suggests you are licensed or affiliated with us to offer this program or service.
 You've created a derivative product, you are distributing that product to the general public, and you are using our trademark, all without licensing or permission.

-Can I create a new work based on Social Thinking/Superflex/We Thinkers, etc. and submit it to Social Thinking for publication?
+Can I create a new work based on Social Thinking/Superflex/We Thinkers, etc., and submit it to Social Thinking for publication?

-Yes, we accept a limited number of submissions throughout the year.
+Yes.
+We accept a limited number of submissions throughout the year.
 Please email us at info@socialthinking.com to obtain a copy of TSP's Submission Guidelines.
 This document outlines the who, what, where, when, and how information we'd like to see in your Product Proposal.
 Please do not simply email us a cover letter and your product.

-Translating or Converting Social Thinking Materials into Other Formats (also see our Translation Policy: www.socialthinking.com/Intellectual-Property)
+Translating or Converting Social Thinking Materials into Other Formats

+Also see Translation Policy and Digitally-based Guidance document found here.